Junos16/Notes/What are Sets.md

 ***Example:*** We might be interested in finding intervals that satisfy the inequality: $x^2 - 4x + 3 > 0$.
 The solution to this would be a collection of 2 intervals $(-\infty, 1)$ and $(3, \infty)$.
 These intervals themselves are collections of real numbers.

+### Set Theory

+Most mathematical objects could be very conveniently described as sets.
+From obvious examples like number systems sets of solutions to equations to more unintuitive examples like sequences (due to order of elements mattering on top of just membership, see Ordered N-tuples) and